-The Premedical Program is offered to students who intend to enter the Faculty of Medicine & Medical Sciences and gives them the opportunity to apply for the Medical College Admission Test (MCAT) after successfully taking a minimum of 36 credits distributed as follows:
+The Premedical Program is offered to students who intend to enter the Faculty of Medicine & Medical Sciences and gives them the opportunity to apply for the Medical College Admission Test (MCAT) after successfully completing a minimum of 36 credits distributed as follows:

-Biology a minimum of 8 credits: normally BIOL 201, 202, 203, 204 Chemistry a minimum of 14 credits, including 7 credits of Organic Chemistry: Normally CHEM 202, 203, 222, 242, 244, 245 Humanities and Social Sciences a minimum of 6 credits Physics a minimum of 8 credits: normally PHYS 211, 212, 213, 214
+Biology a minimum of 8 credits: normally BIOL 201, 202, 203, 204 Chemistry a minimum of 12 credits, at least one course of Organic Chemistry: Normally CHEM 202, 222, 242, and 244.
+Humanities and Social Sciences a minimum of 6 credits (Introductory Psychology & Sociology courses).
+Physics a minimum of 8 credits: normally PHYS 211, 212, 213, 214